Richard Sandbrook

-John Richard Sandbrook OBE (13 August 1946 – 11 December 2005) was Director of the International Institute for Environment and Development from 1976 to 1980.
+John Richard Sandbrook OBE (13 August 1946 – 11 December 2005) was a co-founder of Friends of the Earth UK serving as Managing Director from 1974 to 1976, and Director of the International Institute for Environment and Development from 1989 to 1999.

 Sandbrook was born in Bath, the son of a naval officer.
 He was educated at Dauntsey's School and the University of East Anglia.
 He was President of the Union of UEA Students in 1967/8.
 For five years he was an accountant at Arthur Andersen.